Foodies of Lafayette: The Podcast

 Thanks to our great partners:

-🎙️ Episode 6: From Pot Washer to Community Pillar – The Story of Ema Haq
+🎙️ 6: From Pot Washer to Community Pillar – The Story of Ema Haq

 August 6, 2025 · Season 1, Episode 6